Securing Federated Learning against Backdoor Threats with Foundation Model Integration: Related Work

-\textbf{FL Defenses:} The existing FL defenses\cite{NormThr,DP,Krum,clipcluster,signguard,rfout} primarily target client-originated threats and offer limited protection against this attack approach. \cite{NormThr} applies a fixed norm threshold to client updates in FL. \cite{DP} combines norm thresholding of client updates with the injection of Gaussian noise into the aggregated global model at the server end. \cite{Krum,clipcluster,signguard,rfout} selects the most reliable gradient update from all participants to counter adversarial or faulty updates. \cite{Pruning} employs federated aggregation of neuron activation values to prune the least active neurons.
+Existing FL defenses \cite{NormThr,DP,Krum,clipcluster,signguard,rfout} primarily target client-originated threats and offer limited protection against novel attack approaches.
+These methods focus on identifying anomalies in client updates and excluding the updates from identified malicious clients during global model aggregation to achieve a robust global model.
+Specifically, \cite{NormThr} applies a fixed norm threshold to client updates in FL. \cite{DP} combines norm thresholding with the injection of Gaussian noise into the aggregated global model at the server. \cite{Krum, clipcluster, signguard, rfout} select the most reliable gradient updates from all participants to counter adversarial or faulty updates. \cite{Pruning} utilizes federated aggregation of neuron activation values to prune the least active neurons.